 Chronic Wasting Disease (CWD)

+A summary of CDC Recommendations: To date, there have been no reported cases of CWD infection in people.
+However, some animal studies suggest CWD poses a risk to certain types of non-humans primates.
 To be as safe as possible and decrease their potential risk of exposure to CWD, hunters should take the following steps when hunting in areas with CWD:

 - Please report deer and elk that look sick, are acting strangely or are found dead.
 Contact your regional office with this information.